What is the Local Sport Grant Program?

 There are four project types within the Program:

-- Sport Club Development
+1. Sport Development

-- Sport Access
+3. Sport Access

 The overall objectives of the Program are to:

-- Increase regular and on-going participation in sport or structured physical activity.
+- Increase regular and on-going participation in sport

-- Address barriers to participation in sport or structured physical activity.
+- Address barriers to participation in sport or structured physical activity

 The maximum amounts available are: